 Dengue Virus Vaccine on the Horizon

 One-third of the world’s population is at risk of being bitten by a mosquito that carries the dengue virus.
-With up to 400 million people infected with the dengue virus annually, it is the leading cause of illness and death in the tropics and subtropics.
+With up to infected with the dengue virus annually, it is the leading cause of illness and death in the tropics and subtropics.
 Outbreaks have also occurred in Florida, Puerto Rico, and the U.S. Virgin Islands.

 Until now, there were no effective vaccines against the virus.
 The difficulty has been finding vaccines that can treat the four related strains of the virus simultaneously.

 The show that a new vaccine candidate has reached 95 percent efficacy in clinical trials.